Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Setup Costs and Steps to Get Licensed at Dubai South Business Hub Free Zone

 Setting up under Activity Code 4773.72 at Dubai South involves a straightforward process.
-Typical first-year costs include the licence registration fee, establishment card, and any applicable flexi-desk or facility charges.
-Whilst exact fees are subject to change and should be confirmed directly with Dubai South or a registered business setup adviser, total first-year outlays for a basic trading licence setup generally range from AED 15,000 to AED 30,000 depending on visa allocations and facility choices.
+Typical first-year costs include the license registration fee, establishment card, and any applicable flexi-desk or facility charges.
+Whilst exact fees are subject to change and should be confirmed directly with Dubai South or a registered business setup adviser, total first-year outlays for a basic trading license setup generally range from AED 15,000 to AED 30,000 depending on visa allocations and facility choices.

 Annual renewal charges are typically lower than the initial registration cost.
 Visa allocation options vary according to the office or facility package selected, with flexi-desk arrangements generally supporting one to two visas and larger warehouse or office units accommodating more.
 Traders handling physical stock will want to consider bonded warehouse facilities available within or adjacent to the free zone.